lyndachiwetelu/react-redux-shopping-cart/README.md

-# This Project is a shopping cart created with React and Redux.
+# This project is a shopping cart created with React and Redux.
 It is a shopping cart for a fictional Sneaker shop

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).